josevnz/tutorials/docs/SpyOnNfs/README.md

 python              75840   75842   josevnz 3       file        /misc/suricata/eve.json
 ```

-So let's write ourselves a NFS capture script in LUA.

 What I liked about this tool:

 * Can work with older kernels (like 4.xx)